clean-cloogle/cloogle.org/README.md

 ### How to setup

-- The frontend heavily depends on [VanillaJS](http://vanilla-js.com/) so you should have a webbrowsers that supports it.
+- The frontend heavily depends on [VanillaJS](http://vanilla-js.com/) so you should have a webbrowser that supports it.

 - Add `env/envs.linux64` to your `$CLEAN_HOME/etc/IDEEnvs`.